Dishwashers, Electrical, Small Appliances

 Do Dishwashers Need GFCI Protection?

-The need for GFCI protection applies to dishwashers that get hardwired or plugged into an outlet.
-If your dishwasher gets hardwired, it’s usually on a dedicated circuit with a GFCI breaker.
 You’ll have to install a GFCI circuit breaker rather than an outlet.
 However, for dishwashers that you plug into an outlet, installing a GFCI outlet is sufficient, provided the GFCI receptacle is readily accessible.

 Do Garbage Disposals Need GFCI Protection?